Last modified on 01 Oct 2021.

 }

-4/ Suppose that we wanna load images in a component /src/components/ListAccount.js
+4/ Suppose that we wanna load images in a component /src/components/ListAccount.js.
+Put in it,[ref]

 import { StaticQuery, graphql } from 'gatsby';